Farama-Foundation/Minigrid/README.md

 one carryable item at a time (eg: ball or key).
 By default, only sparse rewards for reaching the goal square are provided.

-Design choices were made to try to keep everything as simple as possible.
 Extending the environment with new object types and dynamics should be very easy.
 If you wish to do this, you should take a look at the [gym_minigrid/minigrid.py](gym_minigrid/minigrid.py) source file.